-Last year, paced by one of the highest scoring duos in program history in Deon Jones and Andrew Nicholas, the Hawks posted an 11-21 overall record, which included the championship trophy in the regional pod of the Barclays Center Classic, and the team's highest scoring average in 13 years.
+In 2013-14, paced by one of the highest scoring duos in program history in Jones and Nicholas, the Hawks posted an 11-21 overall record, which included the championship trophy in the regional pod of the Barclays Center Classic, and the team's highest scoring average in 13 years.

-A native of Binghamton, N.Y. and a 1992 graduate of North Carolina, Rice had 13 seasons of experience in the collegiate coaching ranks, 10 of which came with current Vanderbilt head coach Kevin Stallings.
-For the previous five seasons before joining the Hawks, Rice was an assistant coach at Vanderbilt, where the Commodores made the NCAA Tournament four of those years out of the Southeastern Conference.
+A native of Binghamton, N.Y. and a 1992 graduate of North Carolina, Rice had 13 seasons of experience in the collegiate coaching ranks, 10 of which came with current Pittsburgh head coach Kevin Stallings.
+For the previous five seasons before joining the Hawks, Rice was an assistant coach at Vanderbilt under Stallings, where the Commodores made the NCAA Tournament four of those years out of the Southeastern Conference.

 Prior to his stint in Normal, Ill., Rice began his coaching career as an assistant on Jerry Green’s Oregon staff during the 1993 campaign.
 Following his five seasons with Stallings at Illinois State, Rice was an assistant for two years (1999-2000) at Providence under Tim Welsh.